trynthink/scout/docs/tutorials.rst

 .. _ecm-example-market-scaling-fractions:

-The automated fault detection and diagnosis (AFDD) ECM available for download illustrates the use of the market scaling fraction to limit the applicability of the ECM to only buildings with building automation systems (BAS), since that is a prerequisite for the implementation of the AFDD technology described in the ECM.
+The automated fault detection and diagnosis (AFDD) ECM :ref:`available for download <ecm-download-market-scaling-fractions>` illustrates the use of the market scaling fraction to limit the applicability of the ECM to only buildings with building automation systems (BAS), since that is a prerequisite for the implementation of the AFDD technology described in the ECM.

 .. _ecm-features-measure-type:

 Add-on type ECMs
 ****************

+.. _ecm-download-measure-type:

 :download:`Example <examples/Plug-and-Play Sensors (Prospective).json>` -- Plug-and-Play Sensors ECM (:ref:`Details <ecm-example-measure-type>`)